aop-runs/livesplit-file-merger/README.md

 # LiveSplit File Merger

-A simple React web application that allows you to combine multiple [LiveSplit](https://livesplit.org/) files from different speedruns into one big splits file that you can then download.
+A simple React tool that allows you to combine multiple [LiveSplit](https://livesplit.org/) files from different speedruns into one big splits file that you can then download.
 You can use this tool for multi-game speedruns, main board/all category marathons, and even for longer categories that consist of multiple smaller ones.
 Everything is performed on the client-side within your web browser so nothing will ever be sent or stored onto a server.

 Click [here](https://aop-runs.github.io/livesplit-file-merger/) to open the tool in your browser.